-These are the current prerequisites for entry to Unit 1&2 or 3&4 VCE subjects as Early Commencement Studies in Year 11.
+These are the current prerequisites for entry to Unit 1&2 or VCE subjects as Early Commencement Studies in Year 11.
 Students should be well informed about the minimum standard required for entry to their desired VCE subjects.

-STUDY RECOMMENDED GRADE IN YEAR 10 (based on overall unit grade and/or exam score) Accounting 1&2 C in Mathematics Applied Computing 1&2 B in Year 9 Information Technology Art Making and Exhibiting 1&2 B in Art or Visual Communication Design Biology 1&2 C in Science and B in Biology component Business Management 1&2 B in English Business Management 3&4 B in English and B in Business Management 1 or 2 Chemistry 1&2 C in Science & B in Chemistry component English D+ in English French 1&2 C+ in Year 10 French Geography 1&2 C in Geography or C in English or History General Mathematics 1&2 C in Mathematics or B+ in Foundation Maths General Mathematics 3&4 B+ in Mathematics Extension or B in Math Methods Health & Human Development 1&2 B in English Health & Human Development 3&4 B in English Hebrew 1&2 B in Year 10 Hebrew Hebrew 3&4 B in Units 1 & 2 VET Hebrew (Certificate III) Successful completion of Certificate II History 1&2 C+ in History or B in English Legal Studies 1&2 C in English Literature 1&2 B in English Mathematical Methods 1&2 C+ in Mathematic Extension or B+ in Mathematics Mathematical Methods 3&4 B+ in Mathematics Methods 1 & 2 Media 1&2 B in Year 10 Media Music 1&2 C in Theory Components Philosophy 1&2 B in English or History or Philosophy Physical Education 1&2 B in Health & PE Physical Education 3&4 B+ in Health & PE or B+/A in English Physics 1&2 C in Science & B in Physics component Politics 1&2 C+ in Jewish Studies or English Psychology 1&2 C+ in Biology component in Science & C+ in English Psychology 3&4 B in Biology component and B+ in English
+STUDY RECOMMENDED GRADE IN YEAR 10 (based on overall unit grade and/or exam score) Accounting 1&2 C in Mathematics Applied Computing 1&2 B in Year 9 or Year 10 Technology electives Art Making and Exhibiting 1&2 B in Art or Visual Communication Design Biology 1&2 C in Science and B in Biology component Business Management 1&2 B in English Business Management B in English and B in Business Management 1 or 2 Chemistry 1&2 C in Science & B in Chemistry component English D+ in English French 1&2 C+ in Year 10 French Geography 1&2 C in Geography or C in English or History General Mathematics 1&2 C in Mathematics or B+ in Foundation Maths General Mathematics B+ in Mathematics Extension or B in Math Methods Health & Human Development 1&2 B in English Health & Human Development B in English Hebrew 1&2 1&2 B in Year 10 Hebrew Hebrew B in Units 1&2 VET Hebrew (Certificate III) Successful completion of Certificate II History 1&2 1&2 B in History or B in English Legal Studies 1&2 C in English Literature 1&2 B in English Mathematical Methods 1&2 C+ in Mathematic Extension or B+ in Mathematics Mathematical Methods B+ in Mathematics Methods 1 & 2 Media 1&2 B in Year 10 Media Music 1&2 C in Theory Components Philosophy 1&2 B in English or History or Philosophy Physical Education 1&2 B in Health & PE Physical Education B+ in Health & PE or B+/A in English Physics 1&2 C in Science & B in Physics component Politics 1&2 C+ in Jewish Studies or English Psychology 1&2 C+ in Biology component in Science & C+ in English Psychology B in Biology component and B+ in English Religion and Society 1&2 C+ in Jewish Studies or English